Information about Dexlansoprazole

 Q. For how long should I take dexlansoprazole?

-Dexlansoprazole is used in adults for 4 weeks to treat heartburn related to gastroesophageal reflux disease (GERD) in which the acid from your stomach enters the food pipe (esophagus) and can damage its lining.
-It is used for up to 8 weeks to heal acid-related damage to the lining of the esophagus (called reflux esophagitis or RE) and may be for up to 6 months to continue healing of erosive esophagitis and relief of heartburn depending on your condition.
+Dexlansoprazole can be used for different durations depending on the condition.
+It is used in adults for 4 weeks to treat heartburn related to gastroesophageal reflux disease (GERD) in which acid from stomach enters food pipe (esophagus).
+It is used for 8 weeks to heal acid-related damage to the food pipe (called reflux esophagitis or RE) and for up to 6 months to continue healing of erosive esophagitis.

 Q. How does dexlansoprazole work for the treatment of gastroesophageal reflux disease?

-Gastroesophageal reflux disease (GERD) happens when there is a high acid secretion your stomach and it enters your food pipe (esophagus) and causes a burning feeling in your chest (heartburn) or throat, sour taste or burping.
-Dexlansoprazole acts by decreasing the amount of acid produced in the stomach, thereby relieving the symptoms of GERD.
+Gastroesophageal reflux disease (GERD) happens when high acid secretion in your stomach enters your food pipe (esophagus) and causes a burning feeling in chest (heartburn) or throat, sour taste or burping.
+Dexlansoprazole acts by decreasing the acid produced in the stomach and relieves the symptoms of GERD.

 Q. Is dexlansoprazole better than lansoprazole?